swassingh/UncompliantByDefault/README.md

 AI-Powered SOC 2 Readiness Agent

-> **Note**: This is a testing repository created for a hackathon.
+> **Note**: This is a testing repository created for a hackathon (Part of the CompliantByDefault project).
 The codebase is intentionally non-compliant with SOC 2 standards for demonstration and educational purposes.

 ## Overview